Improve learner engagement by using realistic eLearning scenarios that highlight key decision points in challenging situations.

 Client objections to eLearning scenarios

 The value of true-to-life scenarios in digital learning – in learning of any kind – seems self-evident.
 Yet clients frequently object to their proposed use.
-Is there merit in the objection?
-There can be, but only if scenarios are included in an unthinking way – for the poor reason that they are the kind of ingredient which the eLearning recipe book insists on.
+Is there merit in their objections?

 "The detail provides a touch of the real, an authentic context for the learning.
 A direct line to employees is the answer here – they possess the gold you are digging for. "

-One plausible objection to the use of scenarios is that none can be sufficiently representative of the near-infinite number of work situations encountered by members of the various job families in an organisation.
+One plausible objection is that no story based scenario can be sufficiently representative of the near-infinite number of work situations encountered by members of the various job families in an organisation.
 I counter this by pointing out that what is representative isn’t the specific detail of the scenario but the behaviour that this detail illustrates – for instance, collaborating with others to face a challenge and find a solution.
 The detail provides a touch of the real, an authentic context for the learning.
 The devil is in the detail, and it can be a devil of a job getting from a client the detail you need to flesh out a learning point.
 A direct line to employees is the answer here – they possess the gold you are digging for.

 Digging for gold and eLearning scenarios

-Going back to the word itself: I prefer the original association with music, a scenario being ‘a sketch of the scenes and main points of an opera libretto’.
-Pay attention less to the words that it utters than to the music of an organisation – the effects it is trying to achieve, how these influence the way it structures itself, and how skillfully its various elements combine to achieve those effects.
+Reflecting on the word ‘scenario’ itself: I like the original association with music, a scenario being ‘a sketch of the scenes and main points of an opera libretto’.
+Pay attention less to the words that an organisation utters and more to the music of that organisation – the effects it is trying to achieve, how these influence the way it structures itself, and how skillfully its various elements combine to achieve those effects.
 That’s the key to understanding its workings.

 Now set fire to your dictionary.